microsoft/debug-adapter-protocol/specification.md

   name: string;

   /**
-   * optional but recommended attributes.
-   * always try to use these first before introducing additional attributes.
-   *
    * Logical full path to the module.
 The exact definition is implementation
    * defined, but usually this would be a full path to the on-disk file for the
    * module.